Ways to share

 Spending time on talents and interests can be short term but still effective, why not set your child a challenge to improve their keepy-uppies score in the garden, draw a self-portrait or discover new music.

 Emotions and Behaviours

-It’s important to speak to your child about how they are feeling during this time.
+It’s important to speak to your child about how they are feeling.
 Help them to understand their feelings and share how you are feeling to show it’s normal to go through different emotions.
-You can point them towards our young people’s campaign page, featuring real life stories of young people facing difficult situations. (hyperlink)
+You can point them towards our young people’s campaign page, featuring real life stories of young people facing difficult situations.

-Reassure them it’s okay to feel anxious, upset or scared during this time and remind them of what they can and cannot control.
+Reassure them it’s okay to feel anxious, upset or scared and remind them of what they can and cannot control.

 Being at home and inside for longer periods of time may also lead to frustrations, bickering or arguments.
 If this happens, make sure your child understands their behaviours, how they may have made others feel and speak about the situation to find a solution together.